-How Carbs Help Increase Serotonin Synthesis
+How Carbs Increase Serotonin Synthesis

 Eating carbohydrates triggers a release of insulin, which forces muscles to ‘eat’ non-tryptophan amino acids as their food or fuel.

+Interestingly, researchers found that women who suffer from PMS experience carb cravings.
 This may be a message from the brain to ingest more tryptophan in order to alleviate their symptoms.
-The researchers note that:

-The synthesis of serotonin in the brain also tied with mood and appetite – serotonin will also spike after carbohydrate intake, leading to a very understandable reason for carbohydrate cravings during PMS (Study ref).
+The synthesis of serotonin in the brain also tied with mood and appetite – serotonin will also spike after carbohydrate intake, leading to a very understandable reason for carbohydrate cravings during PMS (Study).

 The study followed 19 patients who suffered from severe premenstrual syndrome.

 Mood was assessed by the Hamilton Depression Scale.
 Fatigue, sociability, appetite, and carbohydrate craving were also measured.